connelhooley/TestHelpers/README.md

 }
 ```

-The `TestHelperInstance` loads in any `ITestHelperConfigurator` implentations and then loads in its own configuration.
+The `TestHelperInstance` loads in any `ITestHelperConfigurator` implementations and then loads in its own configuration.
 This means that if a `TestHelperInstance` registers a type in the action passed into its constructor, this registration will be used instead of any found in any Configurators.

 For example: